av-mae-uf/av1tenth-docs/docs/information/theoryinfo/routes/navsys.rst

 Route Pose Provider
 ^^^^^^^^^^^^^^^^^^^^^
 The first node, route_pose_provider, reads a list of desired vehicle poses from a file.
-The file name is passed into the node as a parameter..
 These vehicle poses form the basis of a route that the vehicle is to follow.
+The file name is passed into the node as a parameter.
+Other parameters used to initialize the node are *want_loop* which is a boolean value and *state_defs* which is a string.
+When *want_loop* is False, it indicates that the vehicle is to stop at the last pose in the list.
+When True, the vehicle is to continue from the last pose in the list to the first pose and repeat the entire path over again.
+Further, each pose is assigned an interger *state* value and the parameter *state_defs* allows the user to input any desired text to explain what the state values mean.

 A client/server relationship is established with the goal_pose_creator node.
 When the goal_pose_creator node requests the information, the ``route_pose_provider`` node returns the message specified in the ``GetRoutePoints.srv`` definition.
 A ``geometry_msgs:Pose`` message defines each position and orientation.
 Also a user-defined ‘state’ value can be set for each pose.
 The units for the position data are in meters and the position data can be expressed in UTM (Easting/Northing) coordinates.
 Vehicle orientation at each pose is defined by a heading angle where the